MircoBabin/KeePassCommander/README.md

 Execute **KeePassCommand.exe** without parameters to view the help.

 ```
-KeePassCommand 2.3
+KeePassCommand 2.4
 https://github.com/MircoBabin/KeePassCommander - MIT license

 KeePass Commander is a plugin for the KeePass password store (https://keepass.info/).
-It's purpose is to provide a communication channel for php-scripts, bat-files, powershell, C#, ... to be able to query the KeePass password store from the commandline without configuration and without password.
+It's purpose is to provide a communication channel for php-scripts, bat-files, powershell, python, C#, ... to be able to query the KeePass password store from the commandline without configuration and without password.

 Syntax: KeePassCommand.exe <command> {-out:outputfilename OR -out-utf8:outputfilename} ...
 - Unless -out or -out-utf8 is used, output will be at the console (STDOUT).